lorenzo85/scenarios-ica/traffic-management-circuit-breaking/step2/text.md

-The connection pool traffic policy http1MaxPendingRequests: 1 and maxConnections: 1 means that if you exceed more than one connection and request concurrently, you should see some failures when the istio-proxy opens the circuit for further requests and connections.
+The connection pool traffic policy http1MaxPendingRequests: 1 and maxConnections: 1 means that if you exceed more than one connection and request concurrently, you should start seeing some failures when the istio-proxy opens the circuit for further requests and connections.

 <br>